metamorph-inc/openmeta-vahana/README.md

 - [A³ Vahana Configuration Trade Study - Part II](https://vahana.aero/vahana-configuration-trade-study-part-ii-1edcdac8ad93)
 - [A³ MATLAB source code](https://github.com/VahanaOpenSource/vahanaTradeStudy)

 The A³ team set up a MDO sizing problem in which they compared an electric helicopter model and an electric eight fan tilt-wing model over a range of operating distances (10 km to 200 km in 10 km steps).
 At each distance, both vehicle models were optimized seperately for Direct Operating Cost (DOC) by varying 5 design variables: Cruise Speed, Rotor Radius, Battery Mass, and Takeoff Mass.
-The A³ team also provided the optimizer with 3 constraint equations (4 if the vehicle was a helicopter) that defined certain design requirements - e.g. The vehicle's effective energy capacity (Battery Mass * Battery Energy Density * Efficiency of the Motors) had to be greater than the amount of energy required to execute a reserve ("worst case") mission.
+The A³ team also provided the optimizer with 3 constraint equations (4 if the vehicle was a helicopter) that defined certain design requirements - e.g. The vehicle's effective energy capacity (Battery Mass * Battery Energy Density * Battery Discharge Depth) had to be greater than the amount of energy required to execute a reserve ("worst case") mission.

 This entire optimization process was executed via the following MATLAB scripts: